 Family Encyclopedia >> Health

-• Bolster with many fine spines
+• Bur covered in many fine spines

 • Vitamins B1 and B6